2023 HVAC contractor license requirements

 If your HVAC business rents or owns commercial property, BOP can protect your business space and equipment from damage or loss, as well as provide coverage for third-party injuries.

-For HVAC businesses that handle client credit card information or work in the cloud, cyber liability insurance will cover any expenses from a cyberattack, such as customer notification, credit monitoring, and legal fees.
+For HVAC businesses that handle client credit card information or work in the cloud, cyber insurance will cover any expenses from a cyberattack, such as customer notification, credit monitoring, and legal fees.

 Because state laws regulate the investigation and reporting of data breaches for affected residents, it's important to know the notification requirements for your business location.